CharleneMcKeown/DevOps-and-Containers/README.md

 Leave the rest of the values as their default, as shown in the screenshot above.

 Tick 'Agree to terms and conditions' and 'Pin to dashboard' then click **Purchase**.
-Then check in on the status of your resource deployment by clicking on the notification icon:
+You can check in on the status of your resource deployment either by watching the dashboard tile or by clicking on the notification icon:

 <img src="screenshots/check_deployment.PNG" alt="Check resources" width="600px"/>